srobo/ops-manual/about-the-charity/safeguarding/safeguarding.md

 # Safeguarding

-Everyone has a responsibility to keep children and young people safe.
-All organisations that come into contact with children should have specific safeguarding policies and procedures in place.
-This includes voluntary and community organisations, faith groups, private sector providers, as well as schools, hospitals and sports clubs \(NSPCC, 2018\).
+## Introduction

+Safeguarding means protecting children and vulnerable adults from abuse and maltreatment and taking action to enable all children and vulnerable adults to have the best outcomes.

+Student Robotics takes safeguarding very seriously.
+Everyone who volunteers with Student Robotics has a responsibility for the welfare of the young people who participate in our events.
+Most of these young people are below the age of 18, so are children in the eyes of the law.
+Competitors over the age of 18 may still need safeguarding, for example, a competitor may have a learning disability which would classify them as a vulnerable young adult.
+For consistency, all competitors should be categorised as children for the context of safeguarding.
-Student Robotics takes child safeguarding very seriously.
-It is important that young people have the opportunity to participate in competitions and other events in a safe environment.
+It is important that every young person has the opportunity to participate in competitions and other events in an environment where they feel safe.

-All young people that a Student Robotics volunteer is working with must be supervised by a responsible adult; this will either be a parent or a teacher who will have overall responsibility for that young person.
+It is a requirement that all young people that a Student Robotics volunteer is working with must be supervised by a responsible adult; this will either be a parent or a teacher who will have overall responsibility for that young person.

-Everyone who volunteers with Student Robotics is bound by a [code of conduct ](code-of-conduct.md)that provides a clear expectation of how they will work with others, including competitors and other volunteers.

-Student Robotics encourages anyone who is involved in working with young people who are participating in Student Robotics activities to report any safeguarding concerns as soon as possible to the Safeguarding Co-ordinator via [safeguarding@studentrobotics.org](mailto:safeguarding@studentrobotics.org).

-There are 2 aspects to safeguarding that affect Student Robotics events; the protection of the young people, and the protection of SR volunteers against lawsuits and criminal charges.

-Volunteers need to be mindful of actions that may seem completely innocent, but expose themselves to larger consequences.

-* Avoid being in 1-to-1 situations with young people, should you find yourself in such a situation unintentionally then try to move to somewhere where someone else is within sight and hearing.
-This is important not only to protect the young person from any inappropriate acts, but also to ensure that should an allegation be made there are witnesses to cooberate the volunteers
+However, we must also put in place procedures to ensure that any safeguarding concerns are identified and dealt with.
+This policy lays down the procedures that must be followed to protect the young people we work with.

+## Key Points

+* All volunteers must read and understand this policy
+* Student Robotics will appoint a safeguarding lead with overall responsibility for safeguarding
+* All in-person events will have a designated Safeguarding Officer in attendance at the event
+* All safeguarding concerns must be reported to the designated Safeguarding Officer or Safeguarding Lead
+* All volunteers must undertake basic safeguarding training on a recurring basis
-* The above also applies to contact online via e-mail, social media, etc.
+* Volunteers must avoid being in 1-to-1 situations with young people, including contact online via e-mail, social media, etc.
-* Having a personal relationship with a young person.
-* Respect everyone's right to personal privacy.
-* Act within appropriate boundaries, even in difficult situations.
+* Volunteers must act within appropriate boundaries, even in difficult situations.
+* If a volunteer is in an existing relationship with a competitor this must be flagged up to the safeguarding lead

+## Safeguarding Lead

+One of the trustees is designated as safeguarding lead and has overall responsibility for safeguarding.
+The Safeguarding Lead is responsible for:
+* Making sure that the safeguarding policy is up to date
+* Making sure that all volunteers receive basic training
+* Making sure that all volunteers understand how to report safeguarding concerns
+* Making sure that every event has a named Safeguarding Officer
+* Dealing with safeguarding concerns
+* Maintaining records of any safeguarding issues
+* Notifying the relevant external agencies about any relevant safeguarding issues

+The current Safeguarding Lead is: <NAME>
+They can be contacted at: [safeguarding@studentrobotics.org](mailto:safeguarding@studentrobotics.org)

+## Safeguarding Officers

+A Safeguarding Officer will be appointed for every event.
+The Safeguarding Officer is responsible for:
+* Receiving additional training on how to handle safeguarding concerns
+* Being present at their designated event to provide onsite safeguarding support
+* Dealing with safeguarding concerns at the event
+* Reporting all safeguarding concerns for the event

+If the event runs at multiple locations then a different safeguarding officer will be appointed for each location.
+All locations will be provided with a list of contact details for the Safeguarding Lead and all current Safeguarding Officers.
+In the event that the appointed Safeguarding Officer is unable to handle an issue these details can be used to seek additional support.

+If the event occurs at a single location or across multiple days then a standby Safeguarding Officer will be appointed to pick up responsibilities if the primary officer is unavailable.

 ## 1-to-1 situations

-Volunteers involved in Student Robotics events should avoid 1-to-1 situations involving young people.
+A 1-to-1 situation is one where a volunteer is alone with a young person.

-This is necessary both to protect young people from inappropriate situations, but also to protect volunteers should an action be misinterpretted or an allegation made.
+These situations should be avoided, both for the protection of the young person and also to protect the volunteer, should an action be misinterpreted or an allegation made.
-It ensures there is always a witness

-1-to-1 situations should never be planned.
-Should an unexpected 1-to-1 situation occur, volunteers should attempt to bring another
+If a volunteer finds themselves in an unexpected 1-to-1 situation, they should always immediately request the company of another responsible adult and report the situation to the designated Safeguarding Officer or to the Safeguarding Lead.

+## On-line forums, messaging services and social media

+It is important that all on-line communications between volunteers and young people are carried out over official Student Robotics channels that are open to everyone in the organisation.
+Private communication channels are not to be used.
+Responsibility for ensuring that communications are appropriate and good-spirited is the responsibility of all volunteers.
+Any inappropriate language or behaviour must be challenged immediately and any concerns must be reported as a safeguarding issue (and will be dealt with by the Safeguarding Lead).

 ## Relationships

-Personal relationships with young people are not appropriate, either as a friendship or a partner.
+Personal relationships between volunteers and young people are not appropriate, either as a friendship or a partner.
 Even if everyone is of a sufficiently legal age, the fact volunteers are in a position of trust makes them inappropriate.

-As a number of the volunteers are previous competitors, it is understood that they may already have existing friendships or relationships with young people.
+Many of our volunteers are young and it is possible that they may be in an existing relationship with a young person who participates in one of our events.
-Obviously, volunteers are not expected to end these relationships in order to volunteer, however volunteers should be mindful about how these relationships may appear to others.

-## Duty of care
-As an organisation Student Robotics has a duty of care over all people who attend the events.
-A duty of care is created when a dangerous situation is created.
+If a volunteer is in this situation, they must alert the Safeguarding Lead, and specific guidance on appropriate conduct will be given.
+In all instances, we would expect the volunteer to avoid 1-to-1 contact with the young person during the course of an event and for there to be no personal communication using official communication channels.

+## Safeguarding incidents

+It is impossible to list all possible incidents.
+Safeguarding training will cover situations that may arise such as:
-An example of how this might occur outside of normal event risk assessments is when a young person arrives at an event without a responsible adult.
+* Young people arriving at an event without a responsible adult
-The young person cannot take part in the event as Student Robotics does not take responsibility for the young people, however the young person also cannot just leave the event.
-Should the young person be asked or allowed to leave unaccompanied, this would create a potential dangerous situation in which they come to harm before they reach their responsible adult.
-In such a situation an attempt should be made to contact the responsible adult, and confirm if they are on their way, or how to get the young person home.
-If this fails, the young persons parents should be contacted.
-It is appropriate to use the young persons phone to do this, however the conversation should be had by a volunteer to be sure the responsible adult or parents approve.
+* Inappropriate contact between an adult and a young person
+* Bullying or harassment of young people

+## Disclosure

+This occurs when a young person tells a volunteer something that is of concern.
+This is an unlikely situation, but it could happen.

+Safeguarding training will cover the “do’s and dont’s” of dealing with discloures.
+The key points are:
+* Allow them to speak without interruption
+* Don’t prompt or ask leading questions; listen carefully and ask for clarification if things are unclear
+* Accept what is said, be understanding and reassuring.
+Do not give your opinion
+* Afterwards write down what you have been told, using the exact words if possible including the date, time, place and people present
+* Don’t promise to keep anything secret - you must tell the young person that you will need to pass the information on to the Safeguarding Lead
+* If there is immediate danger seek help from the designated Safeguarding Officer, the Safeguarding Lead, or the emergency services

 ## Reporting incidents

-Student Robotics encourages anyone who is involved in working with young people who are participating in Student Robotics activities to report any safeguarding concerns as soon as possible to the Safeguarding Co-ordinator via [safeguarding@studentrobotics.org](mailto:safeguarding@studentrobotics.org).
+All safeguarding incidents and concerns must be reported as soon as possible to the designated Safeguarding Officer at an event or to the Safeguarding Lead.

-Should a concern need immediate attention, it may be prudent to contact the Safeguarding Co-ordinator in person or via phone.
-In these circumstances the Event Co-ordinator and the Trustees will have the necessary contact details.

-When reporting a concern, the following information should be included;
+If the concern relates to the Safeguarding Lead, it should be reported to the other trustees.

+Reports must be made on the official Student Robotics safeguarding incident form which will ask for the following information:
-* Your contact information
+* Your contact details
-* Names \(real, nicknames, or pseudonyms\) of any individuals involved.
+* Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there are additional witnesses, please include them as well.
-* Your account of what occured, and if you believe the incident is ongoing.
+* Your account of what happened, and if you believe the incident is ongoing.
 * Any available record of what occurred.
 * Any additional information that may be helpful.

 Details should be as accurate as possible, word for word if possible.

+Should a concern need immediate attention, it must be raised in person with the designated Safeguarding Officer, the Safeguarding Lead, or by alerting the trustees.
+If you are unable to get hold of someone, you should seek advice from a team-leader who should be trained in safeguarding procedures, or in extremis; the emergency services.

 ## Protecting volunteers/young people
 The safety of all involved in Student Robotics events is of prime importance to Student Robotics.